-Options include: Parents, guardian or adult relatives and at school: Teacher, House Leader, Counsellor, Deputy, Principal, and ESO.
+Options include: Parents, Caregivers or adult relatives and at school: Teacher, Director of Studnets, House Leader, Counsellor, Deputy, Principal, and ESO.

 If the bullying occurs outside of school, you may need to inform your coach or club president etc, depending on the location.